-FHWA may appropriate these 4 acres of NFS lands for transfer to UDOT (typically in the form of a highway easement deed) from USDA Forest Service under the authority of the 23 USC Section 317 to allow construction, operation, and maintenance of the trailhead parking areas.
-If these lands are appropriated by FHWA, the USDA Forest Service watershed emphasis management prescription (MP 3.1W) would no longer apply.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
-If the lands are not appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis management prescription (MP 3.1W) would still apply.
+FHWA may appropriate these 4 acres of NFS lands.
+The right of way would be provided to UDOT (typically in the form of a highway easement deed) as nonexclusive from the USDA Forest Service under the authority of the 23 USC Section 317 with the USDA Forest Service retaining all rights to issue authorizations for uses not consistent with highway use.
+If these lands are appropriated by FHWA, the USDA Forest Service watershed emphasis management prescription (MP 3.1W) might still apply.
+With the appropriated by FHWA and the USDA Forest Service authorizes the action through issuance of an easement or other special-use authorization to UDOT, the Forest Plan and its watershed emphasis management prescription (MP 3.1W) would still apply.
 Because the trailhead improvements would not be consistent with the management prescriptions, the USDA Forest Service would need to amend the Forest Plan if UDOT obtains an easement or other special-use authorization from the USDA Forest Service.